Exercise Bike HIIT Workout | IFAST Reading 15 Back Workouts For Building Muscle 7 minutes Next Full-body Weight Plate Workout | IFAST

 If you don’t have the equipment to do pull-ups, you can also use tension straps.
 Wrap the tension band around the thigh, or the other end under the crotch, tie it to the pole and fasten it firmly.
 In this way, you can easily do pull-ups to train your back.

-5.Barebll Rows
+5.Barbell Rows

 Barebll Rows

-7.Bent Over Dumbbell Rowing
+7.Bent Over Dumbbell Row

 Bent Over Dumbbell Rowing